ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_configuration.md

 ### Activation link recipient

-You can configure emails with activation link to be sent not to the customer, but to anothr email address
+You can decide that emails with the activation link are sent to a different email address rather than the customer.

 The email message will contain this additional information: